abbiedaniel/salesforce-maintenance/PD1-Notes.md

   - Option to create a new record of the custom metadata type
   - Custom_Metadata_Type_Name__mdt to reference in apex
   - Use ```Custom_Metadata_Type_Name__mdt.getInstance('Record_Name');``` to access custom metadata in Apex

+#### Custom Settings

+- **Characteristics**

+	- two types: hierarchy and list
+	- Hierarchy custom settings can be accessed through: custom settings method in apex, formula fields, validation rules, flows , and processes using $Setup.
+List custom settings can only be accessed in apex and through api calls.
+	- Salesforce no longer recommends list custom settings.
+Custom metadata types are prefferred since they can be migrated to other orgs using packages or metadata api tools.
+ 	- `__c` suffix
+    	- can have fields on the custom setting

 </details>